Advertisement

 The preserved original roofline is the central feature of the attic

 Renovation presents unique challenges, including cost management and integrating new elements into an old framework.
-“In architecture and construction, if we do only new [things], will it save costs?
+“In and construction, if we do only new [things], will it save costs?
 Will it be more expensive?”
 Lino ponders.

 He also highlights the unpredictability of renovations.
 But despite these concerns, the decision to renovate proved worthwhile, adding depth and character to the home.